sschmeier/comradesOO/README.md

 ## comradesClusteredDataSet

-detailed explanation of the class with slots etc
+detailed explanation of the ccclass with slots etc

 ## comradesFoldedDataSet